|Nutrition Facts (per serving)|

 Grind the meat in a meat grinder.

 Put the meat into a large tub.
 Add all other ingredients in order, a little at a time, starting with the salt.
 Add cayenne and just enough paprika to get the desired color.

 Knead the meat as if you were making bread.
 Fry a few tablespoons of the meat mixture and taste test it.
 If you think it needs more of seasoning, add it now.
-Remember it is easy to add something, but it is not easy to remove once it is mixed in.
+Remember it is easy to add something, but you cannot remove once it is mixed in.